falconry/falcon/docs/user/faq.rst

 (See also the :ref:`cookie documentation <cookie-secure-attribute>`.)

+.. _serve-downloadable-as:

-How can I serve a downloadable file with falcon?
+How can I serve a downloadable file with Falcon?
 ------------------------------------------------
 In the ``on_get()`` responder method for the resource, you can tell the user agent to download the file by setting the Content-Disposition header.
 Falcon